The world's first AI-native school

 A kid today can ask an AI any question and get a patient, correct, personalized answer.
 At 2am, in their language, without being made to feel stupid.
 The single scarcest resource in all of education — a tutor who has infinite time for you — just stopped being scarce.
 School has spent twelve years drilling the one thing AI now does better than any teacher.
 And it has spent almost no time on the things that actually decide a life.

 The temptation is to treat this as a feature.
 Add an AI sidebar to the existing curriculum.
-Let kids use ChatGPT for homework.
+Let students use ChatGPT for homework.
 That's the patch most schools are debating.
 But a patch on the wrong architecture is still the wrong architecture.
-The question isn't whether kids should use AI in school.
-It is: what should school look like when every kid already has a tutor smarter than their teacher in their pocket?
+The question isn't whether students should use AI in school.
+It is: what should school look like when every student already has a tutor smarter than their teacher in their pocket?

 2.6× faster learning — Alpha School, two hours a day on AI-adaptive tools.